Ercenk/ContosoAMPBasic/README.md

 **This is sample quality code, and does not implement many important aspects, such as exception handling, transient faults, proper logging etc. Please use it as a learning tool, and write your own code.**

+**I make frequent changes to this repo as I discover new things with the marketplace API.
+Please check back often.**

 Let's first start with mentioning how to integrate a SaaS solution with Azure Marketplace.

 ## Integrating a Software as a Solution with Azure Marketplace